worxli/scion/TESTING.md

 topology, specify the `-d` flag.
 To run the integration tests in this setup, run `./integration/integration.sh docker`.

-If you want to use `docker-compose` commands, `./tools/dc.sh` might be helpful.
+If you want to use [`docker-compose`](https://docs.docker.com/compose/install/) commands, `./tools/dc.sh` might be helpful.

 ### Circle-CI
 The SCION project uses Circle-CI as its continuous integration platform.
-To run a local version of Circle-CI first build a docker image as described in `docker/README.md` and then run `tools/ci/local`.
+To run a local version of Circle-CI first build a docker image as described in `docker/README.md`, then build the per app docker images with `make -C docker/perapp/` and then run `tools/ci/local`.